 In delivering formal training for different ranks to meet their varying training and development needs, the College has adopted a three-tiered training hierarchy consisting of vocational development, professional development and executive development.

-The College organises and delivers various training programmes ranging from foundation training for recruits to a wide range of specialised and generic competency training, such as detective training, use of force training, driving training and leadership training.
-It also designs Force-wide training projects in subjects such as Occupational Safety and Health (OSH) and Psychological Competency Training (PCT).
+The College organises and delivers various training programmes ranging from foundation training for recruits to a wide range of specialised and generic competency training, such as detective training, use of force training, driving training and leadership training, for serving officers.
+It also organises Force-wide training projects in specialised subjects including Occupational Safety and Health Training, Psychological Competency Training, etc.

-To promote knowledge sharing and lifelong learning, the College has implemented Knowledge Management (KM) initiatives according to the Force 5-year KM Strategy Plan and, with the aid of technology, helped build the Force as a ‘Knowledge-based Organisation’.
+To continuously promote knowledge sharing and lifelong learning, the College has implemented various Knowledge Management (KM) initiatives according to the Force 5-year KM Strategy Plan and, with the aid of technology, helped build the Force as a ‘Knowledge-based Organisation’.

 Ambition and Purpose